memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 ...
 ```

-We find the reason why we can't disable the symbol at the very bottom fo the `PRINTK`'s symbol information!
+We found the reason why we can't disable the symbol at the very bottom fo the `PRINTK`'s symbol information!
 The symbol `BOOT_BANNER` is `y-selecting` the `PRINTK` symbol, which is why we can't disable it and why the application's configuration has no effect.
-This simple example should also make you realize that it is hard if not impossible to figure out dependencies by navigating `Kconfig` fragments.
+This simple example should also make you realize that it is hard if not impossible to figure out dependencies by navigating `Kconfig` fragments file by file.
 Let's fix our configuration:

 * Navigate to the `BOOT_BANNER` symbol and disable it.
 * Going back to `PRINTK` it should now be possible to disable it.